zairahira/Ransomware-Python/README.md

 ## :traffic_light: Usage
 1. View the contents of files: `apple-picking.txt` and `dead-leaves.txt`.
 1. Encrypt all files.
 Run: `encrypt.py`.
+2. 1.
+The `thekey.key` file would be generated when code is run for the first time.
-1. Check their content.
+3. Check their content.
-1. Decrypt the files.
+4. Decrypt the files.
 Run: `decrypt.py`.

 ```bash